 It means that if you want quick results, it won't be easy.
 But it will be worth it.

-If you haven't read the first part yet, you can find the article here.
+If you haven’t read the first part yet, you’ll find here the article.

 Let's start by talking about cardio training.